devptyagi/DSAPractice/README.md

 * Get nTh node from the end.
 * Reverse the linked list
 * Remove all duplicates from a sorted linked list
 * Delete at given index

+#### Implemented generic Circular Linked List class with following functions:

+* Add at the beginning of a circular linked list
+* Add at the end of a circular linked list
+* Delete the head of circular linked list
+* Print cicular linked list